BurakKTopal/Chess/README.md

   <li>chessboard(if this gives nothing, try chess-board), for the Zobrist keys generation</li>
   <li>display from chessboard, for the Zobrist keys generation</li>
 </ul>
+This is done via the terminal with use of <a href = https://pip.pypa.io/en/stable/installation/>pip</a>.